 What to Do if You are a Federal Employee Arrested for DWI in Dallas

 You spend a substantial amount of time during the week at your work, and it is likely that you have built up relationships, trust, and a support system there.
 A DWI is a stressful situation in Dallas and it can be tempting to let your coworkers or manager share the burden.
-However, it is important that as a federal employee charged with DWI that you invoke your right to remain silent and do not tell anyone at your workplace about what happened.
+However, it is important that as a federal employee charged with DWI you invoke your right to remain silent and not tell anyone at your workplace about what happened.

 Telling even one coworker could lead to a supervisor or disciplinary board finding out, and you want to make sure if that happens, it is on the recommendation of your Dallas DWI defense attorney and done according to the way he and you believe will have the most favorable outcome.
 Additionally, invoking your right to remain silent may not be used against you in court, but anything you say can and will be used to incriminate you, even if you say it at work.
 Telling your employer at a federal agency about your DWI and the resulting consequences may be unavoidable, but working with an experienced DWI attorney in Dallas may help mitigate the outcome.